Evaporative coolers go by several different names.

 Anyone who needs an air conditioner but does not have a way to exhaust the heat generated by the standard window AC or portable AC through a window.

-Personal or portable evaporative coolers are an excellent alternative to window air conditioners or portable air conditioners because they do not need a way to exhaust the heat from them.
+Personal or portable evaporative coolers can be an excellent alternative to window air conditioners or portable air conditioners because they do not need a way to exhaust the heat from them.

 Conventional Air conditioners use a refrigeration method that absorbs heat and expels it either through the rear of the air conditioner or with a hose that has to be ducted out of a window.